 Cast an extra critical eye over the images you are using, people often form a lasting first impression based on images alone and you don’t want that first impression to be the wrong one.
 If your business has evolved do your images still give the correct brand message?
 Are you using any images of discontinued product lines?
 If you are a creative business have your images kept up with changes in your style?

 And finally, take a look around and see what styles of images other businesses are using, trends change and you don’t want to be left behind using photos that make your business look outdated.
 Business portraits are a perfect example, they no longer need to be a very formal headshot on a white background (unless of course that’s in keeping with your brand).
 They can be fun and quirky, relaxed and friendly or they could even be documentary in style.
 Customers increasingly want to feel like they know the person behind the brand so pay careful attention to this area of your photography.

 Why am I sharing all this with you?
-Because just last week I realised that some of the images I was using in my portfolios were over three years old and although some are timeless, others weren’t a fair reflection of my business and the work I now do with my clients.
+Because I can be guilty of some of the images that I use in my portfolios being over three years old and although some are timeless, others weren’t a fair reflection of my business and the work I now do with my clients.